 The school day ends for transitional kindergarten students at noon.
-They may be picked up in front of Parish Hall.
+They may be picked up in the kindergarten pick up area.

 Kindergarten

 The school day ends at 12:00 for kindergarten students through September.
 Beginning in October, half the kindergarteners will go home at noon and half the class will be dismissed at 2:45 on all days except Wednesdays which always have a 12:00 dismissal time.
 Kindergarten students being picked up at noon will be picked up in front of Parish Hall.
 Kindergarteners who are dismissed at 2:45 will be picked up in the car line.